allianceauth/allianceauth/docs/installation/services/phpbb3.md

 # phpBB3

- and run migrations before continuing with this guide to ensure the service is installed.

 ## Overview
-phpBB is a free php-based forum.
-It’s the default forum for AllianceAuth.
+phpBB is a free PHP-based forum.

 ## Dependencies
-PHPBB3 requires php installed in your web server.
+phpBB3 requires PHP installed in your web server.
 Apache has `mod_php`, NGINX requires `php-fpm`.
-See [the official guide](https://www.phpbb.com/community/docs/INSTALL.html) for php package requirements.
+See [the official guide](https://www.phpbb.com/community/docs/INSTALL.html) for PHP package requirements.

 ## Prepare Your Settings
 In your auth project's settings file, do the following: